Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Introduction

-Whereas aggregating linearly weighted outcomes may not reflect the sensitivity of investors to tail risk, aggregating linearly weighted outcomes over various frequencies, or economic cycles may not reflect risk specific to different investment horizons.
-One can suspect that an investor cares differently about short-term and long-term risk according to their preferred investment horizon.
-Distinguishing between long-term and short-term dependence between economic variables was proven to be an insightful approach since the introduction of co-integration \citep{engle1987co}.
-Frequency decomposition of risk thus uncovers another important feature of risk which cannot be captured solely by market beta which captures risk averaged over all frequencies.
-This recent approach to asset pricing enables to shed light on asset returns and investor's behaviour from a different point of view highlighting heterogeneous preferences.
-Empirical justification is brought by \cite{boons2015horizon} and \cite{bandi2017horizon} who show that exposure in long-term returns to innovations in macroeconomic growth and volatility of matching half-life is significantly priced in variety of asset classes.
-The results are based on decomposition of time series into components of different persistence proposed by \cite{ortu2013long}. \cite{piccotti2016portfolio} further sets portfolio optimization problem into frequency domain using matching of utility frequency structure and portfolio frequency structure, and \cite{chaudhuri2016spectral} present approach to constructing mean-variance-frequency optimal portfolio.
-This optimization yields mean-variance optimal portfolio for a given frequency band, and thus optimizes portfolio for a given investment horizon.
+Whereas aggregating linearly weighted outcomes may not reflect the sensitivity of investors to tail risk, aggregating linearly weighted outcomes over various frequencies or economic cycles also may not reflect risk specific to different investment horizons.
+One may suspect that an investor cares differently about short-term and long-term risk according to their preferred investment horizon.
+Distinguishing between long-term and short-term dependence between economic variables has proven to be insightful since the introduction of cointegration \citep{engle1987co}.
+The frequency decomposition of risk thus uncovers another important feature of risk that cannot be captured solely by market beta, which captures risk averaged over all frequencies.
+This recent approach to asset pricing enables us to shed light on asset returns and investor behavior from a different point of view, highlighting heterogeneous preferences.
+Empirical justification is brought by \cite{boons2015horizon} and \cite{bandi2017horizon}, who show that exposure in long-term returns to innovations in macroeconomic growth and volatility of the matching half-life is significantly priced in a variety of asset classes.
+The results are based on the decomposition of time series into components of different persistence proposed by \cite{ortu2013long}. \cite{piccotti2016portfolio} further sets the portfolio optimization problem into the frequency domain using matching of the utility frequency structure and portfolio frequency structure, and \cite{chaudhuri2016spectral} present an approach to constructing a mean-variance-frequency optimal portfolio.
+This optimization yields the mean-variance optimal portfolio for a given frequency band, and thus it optimizes the portfolio for a given investment horizon.